 - a.
 Postmark the postage when stamps are used.
 Postmark the COD form in the proper spaces. - b.
 Volume mailers may be authorized by the postmasters to type or computer-print the place and date of mailing on the COD forms.
-If this postage stamps require postmarking by the accepting office.
+If this procedure is authorized, only the sender's receipt copy (if used) and postage stamps require postmarking by the accepting office.
 Spotcheck mailings to make sure the forms bear the correct date and place of mailing.
 If the mailer printed the wrong date or place of mailing, the form must be postmarked.
 Notify the RCSC of improper printings.